chrisgks/nlp-project/Readme.md

 * samples appear incrementaly - no access to the full stream -> update cluster params per data point observation
 * DBSCAN is good at identifying outliers - might be a good idea to use it on locations and company names in an attempt to detect misclassifications of flair's named entity recognition model. [a very cool viz of the algorithm](https://www.naftaliharris.com/blog/visualizing-dbscan-clustering/) (choose pimpled smiley :P)
 * for company names: ner + some sort of vectorization (word emb) or string similarity metric
-* for goods: since they are real objects, word2vec on wikipedia could work
+* for goods: since they are real objects, BERT on wikipedia could work
-* for locations: ner + word2vec on wikipedia might work as well
+* for locations: ner + BERT on wikipedia might work as well
 * for serial numbers: some sort of defaul "nothing" since these are hypotheticaly unique, if we can identify that a string is a serial number, then we don't need clustering - since they are unique
 * for addresses: same as ser. nums
 * search for clustering algos that can use string similarity metrics